-To the Board of Directors and Shareowners of Rockwell Automation, Inc. Milwaukee, Wisconsin
+To the Board of Directors and Shareowners of

+Milwaukee, Wisconsin

 We have audited the accompanying consolidated balance sheets of Rockwell Automation, Inc. (the "Company") as of September 30, 2015 and 2014, and the related consolidated statements of operations, comprehensive income, cash flows, and shareowners' equity for each of the three years in the period ended September 30, 2015.
 Our audits also included the financial statement schedule listed in the Index at Item 15(a)(2).
-We also have audited the Company's internal control over financial reporting as of September 30, 2015, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We also have audited the Company's internal control over financial reporting as of September 30, 2015, based on criteria established in Internal Control- Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Company's management is responsible for these financial statements and financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and financial reporting based on our audits.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule and an opinion on the Company's internal control over financial reporting based on our audits.